cyjseagull/SHMA/README.md

 Additionally, if you use this software in your research, we request that you reference the zsim paper ("ZSim: Fast and Accurate Microarchitectural Simulation of Thousand-Core Systems", Sanchez and Kozyrakis, ISCA-40, June 2013) as the source of the simulator in any publications that use this software, and that you send us a citation of your work.

-License & Copyright of SHMA (CGCL & SCTS Lab of HUST)
+License & Copyright of SHMA ([HUST SCTS & CGCL Lab](http://grid.hust.edu.cn/))
 -------------------------
-SHMA was extended by Yujie Chen, Dong Liu at Cluster and Grid Computing Lab & Services Computing Technology and System Lab(CGCL & SCTS Lab) of Huazhong University of Science and Technology, the copyright of this SHMA remains with CGCL & SCTS Lab of Huazhong University of Science and Technology.
+SHMA was extended by Yujie Chen, Dong Liu at Cluster and Grid Computing Lab & Services Computing Technology and System Lab of Huazhong University of Science and Technology([HUST SCTS & CGCL Lab](http://grid.hust.edu.cn/)), the copyright of this SHMA remains with CGCL & SCTS Lab of Huazhong University of Science and Technology.

 Setup,Compiling and Configuration